dfds/dojo/workshops/micro-frontend-architecture-deep-dive/katas/4/kata/README.md

 ### 5. Add our newly minted custom elements to the page
-Simple add the `custom-element-with-shadow` tag above our script block:
+Simple add the `custom-element-with-shadow` tag above our script block.
+Use the `data-text` attribute to data-bind a custom message to our component logic which is currently nested inside our Shadow DOM.

 ```
 <html>